lgandras/professional-services/tools/on-prem-traffic-stats/README.md

 ## Usage

 Once installed with the right configuration values, you'll see a view with the name `on_prem_traffic_report` under the newly created dataset.
 This dataset will automatically get populated by Cloud Operations with the VPC flow logs that are enabled in the project where the log sink resides.
+It may take some minutes for first entries to appear in the dataset.

 ## Costs